alexandernc0043/alexandernc0043/README.md

 # About Me
 - 👋 Hi, I’m @alexandernc0043
 - 👀 I’m interested in ...
 Software Engineering and Cybersecurity.
 - 🌱 I’m currently learning ...
-Kotlin
+Kotlin, SQLite
 - 📖 I want to learn ...
 Javascript
 - 📫 How to reach me ...
 Message me on linkedin!
 - 😄 Pronouns: ... he/him